This is our mega guide to charcoal toothpaste.

 We’ve also put together a section on how to use charcoal toothpaste, in case you do opt for one of the products below.

 Best Charcoal Toothpaste

-We’ve now reviewed a variety of charcoal teeth whitening products — links to the reviews are included further down the page in case you want to check them out.
+We have reviewed a variety of charcoal teeth whitening products — links to the reviews are included further down the page in case you want to check them out.

 Having used so many products, we can say that in terms of what the products achieve, there is not a huge difference.

 Charcoal products should not be regarded as ‘whitening products’, but rather ‘stain removal products.’
 If your teeth are not already stained or discoloured, it’s unlikely you’ll notice a difference in shade after using a charcoal paste or powder.

 If your teeth are stained, you may well see some change after using a charcoal-based product.
 In that sense, most charcoal pastes and powders will be effective to some degree.

 For guaranteed whitening results, if that is what you are after, you should familiarise yourself with the best tooth whitening methods for you.